davidfstr/trycast/README.md

 ### master

+* TypedDict improvements & fixes:
     * Fix `trycast()` to recognize TypedDicts from `mypy_extensions`.
     * Extend `trycast()` to recognize TypedDicts that contain forward-references to other types.
         - Unfortunately there appears to be no easy way to support arbitrary kinds of types that contain forward-references.
         - In particular {Union, Optional} types and collection types (List, Dict) with forward-references remain unsupported by `trycast()`.
+    * Recognize TypedDicts that have mixed required and optional keys correctly.
+        - Exception: Does not work for mypy_extensions.TypedDict or Python 3.8's typing.TypedDict due to insufficient runtime type annotation information.
+    * Fix recognition of a total=False TypedDict so that extra keys are disallowed.
 * Alter `typing_extensions` to be an optional dependency of `trycast`.

 ### v0.1.0